 Wilson Cove Safety Zone is permanently closed to the public for all activities.
 However, vessels may transit parallel along the shoreline inside the Safety Zone between 2nm to 3nm offshore, and appears as a dark blue area on the Safety Zone graphic.
 This is a transit only area; fishing (including lobster pots) and diving are prohibited in this area.
 The public may not enter the Wilson Cove Security Zone (high tide line to 2nm offshore) at any time.

 Section G Safety Zone is permanently closed to the public for all activities.
-However, vessels may contact KRAKEN to request authorization to transit (only) through the Section G Safety Zone.
-You must have authorization from KRAKEN to transit through Section G Safety Zone.
+However, vessels may contact STARBURST to request authorization to transit (only) through the Section G Safety Zone.
+You must have authorization from STARBURST to transit through Section G Safety Zone.
 Procedures for requesting transit:

 Section G IS THE ONLY SAFETY ZONE WHERE THIS PROCEDURE APPLIES.
 If the website depicts Safety Zone sections A-F as “hot,” you may not transit these areas until the website indicates that the offshore areas are accessible.